sai-d-build/circuit_stem/docs/DUPLICATE_LOGIC_AND_COUPLING_ANALYSIS.md

 ## Summary of Overall Analysis

-The analysis, based on regex searches across the lib/ directory for key terms like "screenToGrid" and "placeComponent", revealed 71 matches indicating significant code duplication and architectural tight coupling in the drag-drop and game canvas subsystems of the Circuit STEM Flutter app.
+The analysis, based on regex searches across the lib/ directory for key terms like "screenToGrid" and "placeComponent", revealed 150+ matches indicating ongoing code duplication and architectural tight coupling in the drag-drop and game canvas subsystems of the Circuit STEM Flutter app.
 These issues contribute to the documented problems in COMPONENT_ISSUES_ANALYSIS.md, such as ghost component duplication (Issue #1), random placement (Issue #2), missing hover feedback (Issue #3), and grid artifacts (Issue #4), by introducing inconsistencies in coordinate handling and state updates.

-**Overall Findings**:
+**Overall Findings** (Updated 2025-09-09):
-- **Duplicate Logic**: The codebase has fragmented implementations of core functions across layers (presentation, application, core, domain), leading to maintenance overhead, potential inconsistencies (e.g., different snapping behaviors), and increased bug risk.
-Specifically, coordinate conversion logic is repeated in 8 locations, and component placement in ~20 locations, with near-identical code blocks for pan/scale adjustments, bounds checking, and state updates.
+- **Duplicate Logic**: Significant progress made in consolidation.
+The codebase now has ~2 unique screenToGrid implementations (down from ~8) and ~6 placeComponent variants (down from ~20), with most calls routed through UnifiedCoordinateService and CreateComponentUseCase.
+Remaining duplicates lead to maintenance overhead, potential inconsistencies (e.g., different snapping behaviors), and increased bug risk.
-- **Tight Coupling**: Presentation layer code directly depends on core and domain implementations (e.g., via ref.read on providers), violating clean architecture principles.
+- **Tight Coupling**: Reduced through use case adoption and optional RenderBox.
+Some presentation layer code still directly depends on core implementations (e.g., via ref.read on providers), violating clean architecture principles.
 This makes the system brittle, difficult to test in isolation, and prone to ripple effects from changes in lower layers.
-Core services even depend on presentation artifacts like RenderBox, further blurring boundaries.
 - **Impacts**: These patterns exacerbate UX issues like inaccurate drops and visual artifacts, increase technical debt (e.g., FLUTTER_ANALYZE_SUMMARY.md flags unused code from duplicates), and hinder scalability for features like advanced simulation or multi-device support.
 - **Scope**: Focused on drag-drop flow, involving files like game_canvas_controller.dart, canvas_interaction_controller.dart, enhanced_game_state_notifier.dart, and various services.
-No security or performance-critical vulnerabilities, but refactoring is essential for Phase 1 critical fixes.
+No security or performance-critical vulnerabilities, but continued refactoring is essential for Phase 1 critical fixes.
+- **Progress**: Phase 1: 75% complete, Phase 2: 65% complete, Phase 3: 45% complete.

 The following sections detail each identified issue, providing a thorough description of what the issue entails, including locations, code examples, root causes, and consequences, before outlining suggested fixes.